Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/cookie-smasher/rules/_index.md

 The round is now over.
 All other cards played are discarded.
 The winner/loser of this round becomes the new **king**!

 _Everyone plays with one hand.
-That hand both reveals their own card and must be used for tapping the bad food.
+That hand both reveals their own card and smashes the poisoned food.
 Using the wrong hand is, of course, a rules violation._

 {{< rules-example id="turn" >}}